-Description IP address to connect to the port #1 of the MTPC board on the server.
-Values The IP addresses 0.0.0.0 and 255.255.255 are not allowed.
+Description IP address to connect to the port #1 of the internal switch module on the H3XP board on the server.
+The status of the PC LAN connection(s) is specified next to the IP address on the web-based interface, and in a separate parameter on the server-based interface.
+When the redundancy is enabled, the status of both PC LAN connections is specified.
+Values The IP addresses 0.0.0.0 and 255.255.255.255 are not allowed.
+The connection status can be Up or Down .